enabledhq/enabledhq.github.io/_posts/2016-08-04-myths-software-development.md

 Software development provides the most value when it is treated as a living project.

-- Long-term strategy: suitable roadmap should be put together in the first place
+- **Long-term strategy**: suitable roadmap should be put together in the first place
-- After-release support:  consider updates as technology, the business and users evolve
+- **After-release support**:  consider updates as technology, the business and users evolve

 # Myth 9: Using common KPIs will result in better performance